suckowbiz/fuel/README.md

 # Vehicle Refuelings?
 This is a tool to manage refueling/fuel consumption of your vehicle(s).
 Its artifacts are based on Java EE 7 stack meant to be run on JBoss Wildfly (but should be portable to any other Java EE compliant server).
 Developed under consideration of the principles of [Clean Code](http://de.wikipedia.org/wiki/Clean_Code) with the purpose to have a reference project reflecting state of the art Java EE 7 instrumentation.

 For build management maven is used.
+Get started with ``mvn clean install eclipse:eclipse``

 # Testing
 ## Unit Tests